Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Conclusion

 \section{Conclusion}

-This paper studies a ride-sourcing platform with a mixed fleet of AVs and human drivers over the transportation network and investigates how autonomous vehicles will affect human drivers and passengers in a regulated ride-sourcing market.
-A spatial equilibrium model is proposed to captures the spatial distribution of AVs, the flow of occupied and idle vehicles, and the flow of passengers over the transportation network.
-The overall problem is cast as a non-convex problem, where the ride-sourcing platform determines the spatial prices, the driver wage, and the placement of idle AVs to maximize its profit.
-We show that the solution to the network equilibrium constraints exits under mild conditions, and we develop a solution algorithm to calculate an approximate solution to the non-convex problem with a verifiable performance guarantee.
+This paper studies a TNC platform with a mixed fleet of AVs and human drivers over the transportation network and investigates how autonomous vehicles will affect human drivers and passengers in a regulated TNC market.
+A spatial equilibrium model is proposed to captures the spatial distribution of AVs, the flow of occupied and idle vehicles, the flow of passengers, and traffic congestion over the transportation network.
+The overall problem is cast as a non-concave problem, where the TNC platform determines the spatial prices, the driver wage, and the placement of idle AVs to maximize its profit.
+We show that the solution to the network equilibrium constraints exits under mild conditions, and we develop a solution algorithm to calculate an approximate solution to the non-concave problem with a verifiable performance guarantee.